 - For better-looking muffins, sprinkle more chocolate chips on top of the muffins before baking.

-These muffins freeze very well!
-Wrap each muffin in plastic wrap and you can keep them in the freezer for a couple of months.
-You can then thaw on the counter overnight, or place frozen muffins in a 255°F (125°C) preheated oven for 20-25 minutes.
+These vegan chocolate chip muffins freeze very well!
+Wrap each muffin in plastic wrap, and you can keep them in the freezer for a couple of months.
+You can then thaw on the counter overnight or place frozen muffins in a 255°F (125°C) preheated oven for 20-25 minutes.
 The muffins will be warm and so tender!

-- Should I let the batter rest before baking?
-I tried letting the batter rest for 1 hour and saw no difference in texture or rise, so no rest needed!
+I tried letting the batter rest for 1 hour and saw no difference in texture or rise, so no rest was needed!

 Let me know in the comments if you try this recipe!